CptPirx/detaviz/README.md

 /anomaly_simulation/Source>python simulation.py --help
 Usage: simulation.py [OPTIONS]

-  Run the system simulation
+  Starts the processes and runs the simulations

 Options:
   --version                   Show the version and exit.
   --cycle_count INTEGER       Number of simulation cycles.
+Default: 50000 --binary_labels BOOLEAN     True for binary labels, False for multi-class.
+                              Default: True

+  --window INTEGER            Rolling window size.
+Default: 500 --n_dim INTEGER             Data dimensionality.
+Default: 60 --screwdriver_only BOOLEAN  If True use only the data from screwdriver
+                              sensors.
+Default: False

+  --n_cpu INTEGER             Number of cpu cores to use if running multiple
+                              simulations: Default: max - 2

+  --run_mode TEXT             Determines how many simulations will be run:
+                              single will run 1 simulation with a specified model, all will run all models, fill will run all models that do not havesimulation results yet.
+Default: single

-  --binary_labels BOOLEAN    True for binary labels, False for multi-class --model_dir TEXT           The first symbols of folder name in Results/runs --window INTEGER           Rolling window size --n_dim INTEGER            Data dimensionality
+  --model_dir TEXT            The first symbols of folder name in
+                              Results/runs.
+Default: 27760

+  --verbose INTEGER           Logging level, from {0 (debug), 1 (info), 2
+                              (warning), 3 (error)}.
+Default: 1

   --help                      Show this message and exit.
 ```

 This will run the simulation and save its results to anomaly_simulation/Results.